mklabs/propo/readme.md

 # propo

-This module exposes a single function, a functional helper to define chained getter / setter on an Object.
+This module exposes a single function, a functional helper to define chained getter / setter on an object.

 Eases the process of building a chaining API.

+## Install

+    npm install propo

 ## Usage